aaronasherrandall/data_structures_python/1_intro.md

 | Priority Queue  | heap  |
 | Dictionary / hashmap | array  |

 ADT and DS are not independant from each other.
-ADT are the specifications, and ever ADT has an underlying DS that will impliment the behavior specified by the ADT.
+ADT are the specifications, and every ADT has an underlying DS that will impliment the behavior specified by the ADT.